ironBoni/android-ex3/README.md

       "content": "Good morning!!!"
       }

-  * You can notice you got notification in 3 ways:
+  * You can notice you got notification in 3 ways: <br/>
-      * A notification if you scroll down the bar ("New message: from noam", "Good Morning!!").
+      * A notification if you scroll down the bar.
+        ("New message: from noam", "Good Morning!!").
       * An update in the last message in the contacts list.
       * An update in the conversation activity (if you click on Noam, you will see the